 “It never rains in Southern California”-Tony Toni Tone

-The boardwalk, was the real star of this area.
-There’s vendors all around trying to sell you everything from mix tapes to medicinal marijuana cards.
-Muscle beach was everything I imagined it to be, with huge men pumping 300+ pound weights.
-I saw the skate park where a bunch of skater dudes were doing outlandish tricks on their skateboards.
+The boardwalk was the real star of this area.
+There are vendors all around trying to sell you everything from mixtapes to medicinal marijuana cards.
+Muscle Beach was everything I imagined it to be, with huge men pumping 300+ pound weights.
+I saw the skate park where a bunch of skater dudes was doing outlandish tricks on their skateboards.
 I was captivated by the street art, which was DOPE.
 There was Chris Brown blasting through the speakers, and tourists all around, riding bikes or just walking carelessly with their family.
 I was amazed by how many people were at the beach in the middle of the day on a Tuesday.
 That could never be the case in NYC, but I wasn’t there to compare the East Coast vs. the West Coast, I just wanted to absorb as much of their culture and customs as I could.

-The Street Art was so amazing, Amara and I decided to have a photo shoot, before getting our feet wet in the water.
+Street Art in LA is so amazing.
+Amara and I decided to have a photoshoot, before getting our feet wet in the water.
 There was so much to do on the boardwalk, I almost overlooked the actual beach.
 It’s extremely funky and so lively.